 Clear!
 It seems like life.

-I don’t know whose child it is.
+I do not know whose child it is.

 It appears to be the First Cause.